coach-K/iReaction/README.md

 ## What is iReaction?
 An **ultimate tripod** java package, its goal is to standardize, improve and ease java development/programming, iReaction is referred to as an ultimate tripod because of its three (3) powerful packages (PDL) :

-1. Parser Package
+1. parser Package
-2. Database Package
+2. database Package
-3. Logger Package
+3. logger Package

-### P - Parser Package
+### P - parser Package
 This package can parse content of `ANY` pair file and return next pair object.
 It uses delimiter to determine the key and value of the read content.